 Before this film was officially announced, Sony planned to build a universe not too dissimilar to the Marvel Cinematic Universe using only Spider-Man characters.
 This included an untitled spin-off focusing on a female super heroine assumed to be Black Cat, a Venom film, a Sinister Six film, and two further installments to The Amazing Spider-Man series.
 Andrew Garfield was signed on to appear in at least two of these films.

 This is the first Spider-Man film where the special effects for the character are not being produced by another company affiliated with Sony, the rights holder to Spider-Man.
 Industrial Light & Magic, which handles much of the special effects for the Marvel Cinematic Universe film series, produced the special effects.

-It was rumoured that Tom Holland had screen tested with both Chris Evans (Steve Rogers/Captain America) and Robert Downey Jr. (Tony Stark/Iron Man) before receiving the role.
-Once Holland finally got the role, Evans took to twitter to write, "HUGE congrats to @TomHolland1996!!!
-Well deserved, We're lucky to have you."
+Tom Holland had screentested with Chris Evans and Robert Downey, Jr. before receiving the role.
+Once Holland finally got the role, Evans took to Twitter to write, "HUGE congrats to @TomHolland1996!!!
+Well deserved.
+We're lucky to have you."